amiaopensource/av-python-carpentry/_episodes/05-movetranscode.md

 This folder doesn't actually exist yet.
 It's just a string.
-If we try to copy anything to this folder, we'll get an error.
+If we try to copy anything to this folder, we won't get the results we might expect.

 ~~~
 shutil.copy(mov_list[0], service_folder)